WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 rest of the fields that are authenticated and encrypted followed by the AEAD authentication data.

-## New TURN
+## TURN2

-Out of band, the client tells the TURN server the fingerprint of the cert it uses to authenticate with and the TURN server gives the client two public IP:port address pairs.
+Out of band, the client tells the TURN2 server the fingerprint of the cert it uses to authenticate with and the TURN2 server gives the client two public IP:port address pairs.
 One is called inbound and other called outbound.
-The client connects to the outbound port and authenticates to TURN server using the TLS domain name of server.
-The TURN server authenticates the client using mutual TLS with fingerprint of cert provided by the client.
-Any time a message or stun packet is received on the matched inbound port, the TURN server forwards it to the client(s) connected to the outbound port.
+The client connects to the outbound port and authenticates to TURN2 server using the TLS domain name of server.
+The TURN2 server authenticates the client using mutual TLS with fingerprint of cert provided by the client.
+Any time a message or stun packet is received on the matched inbound port, the TURN2 server forwards it to the client(s) connected to the outbound port.

-A single  TURN connection can be used for mutliple differnt calls or session at the same time and a cleint could choose to allocate the TURN connection at the time that it started up.
+A single  TURN2 connection can be used for multiple different calls or session at the same time and a client could choose to allocate the TURN2 connection at the time that it started up.
 It does not need to be done on a per session basis.

-The client can not send from the TURN server.
+The client can not send from the TURN2 server.

 ~~~
         Client A      Turn Server     Client B